-Now it’s simply a process of rebasing the Charlie release branch onto master, and then the various feature branches onto Charlie, as if this was just another planned release.
+Now it’s simply a process of rebasing the Charlie release branch onto main, and then the various feature branches onto Charlie, as if this was just another planned release.

 The hotfix is out, and the devs can get right back to what they were working on with barely a second thought.